Restoring healthy forests for people, local communities and wildlife

 Collaboration is a vital tactic for creating durable conservation progress.
 We are proud to be a part of numerous ground-breaking coalitions that address issues crucial to wildlife, wildlands and people.

-As part of our Forest Field Program, we’re actively involved in the Northeast Washington Forestry Coalition, North Central Washington Forest Health Collaborative, Tapash Collaborative, Chumstick Wildfire Coalition, Washington Prescribed Fire Council, Washington Watershed Restoration Initiative, Washington Wildlife Habitat Connectivity Working Group, and serve on Washington’s Forest Health Advisory Committee.
+As part of our Forest Field Program, we’re actively involved in the Northeast Washington Forestry Coalition, North Central Washington Forest Health Collaborative, Tapash Collaborative, Chumstick Wildfire Coalition, Upper Wenatchee Pilot Project, Washington Prescribed Fire Council, Washington Watershed Restoration Initiative, Washington Wildlife Habitat Connectivity Working Group, and serve on Washington’s Forest Health Advisory Committee, as well as other forest and wildlands collaboratives.

 As part of the Northeast Washington Forest Coalition, Conservation Northwest works with community leaders, timber industry workers, and state and federal land managers promoting projects that protect ancient forest and roadless areas while ending years of conflict around forest management.

 March 2018 update: Forest collaboration makes progress in northeast Washington